Fire and Police

 Telephone: 508-620-1445

-Women, Infants, and Children (WIC) provides free food and nutrition information to help keep pregnant women, infants, and children under five healthy and strong.
-Participants receive nutrition counseling and financial support to purchase food staples and infant formula.
+Women, Infants, and Children (WIC) provides free food and nutrition information to help pregnant and postpartum participants and parents/caregivers of infants and children under five.
+Services/benefits include healthy foods and infant formula, nutrition education, breastfeeding support, and referrals to healthcare and other services to Massachusetts families who qualify.
 Receiving WIC benefits will not prevent you from getting a green card.
 Eligibility is based on income level.

 Food Pantries